wonjoon4git/wonjoon4git.github.io/_posts/2023-06-04-Predicting Forest Fire.md

 ---
 layout: single
 title:  "Predicting Forest Fire with Mesa"
+categories:
-categories: Machine Learning
+  - Machine Learning
 tag: [Machine Learning, Mesa]
 toc: true #table of contents
 author_profile: false
 classes: wide
-# sidebar:
+sidebar: true
-# nav: "docs"
+nav: "docs"
 ---

 **The goal of this simulation is to implement the Forest Fire Model using an objected oriented approach using Mesa Agent.**